Smash (wrestler): Return to WCW (1997–1999)

-Return to the independent circuit (2000–2001, 2007-2017)
+Return to the independent circuit (2000–2001, 2007–2017)

 Darsow joined the WXO promotion run by Ted DiBiase.
 He feuded with Mike Enos until it folded shortly after in 2001.
 That same year, Darsow made a special WWF appearance at WrestleMania X-Seven for the gimmick battle royal as Repo Man.
 After his Wrestlemania appearance Darsow retired from wrestling.

 The Millennium Wrestling Federation (MWF) helped reunite Darsow with his partner Ax as Demolition and the two appeared at the Wrestling Living Legends reunion in Windsor, Ontario, Canada in March 2007.
 On the March 2008 MWF Ultra television program, Darsow, as Demolition Smash teamed with former WCW wrestler Rick Fuller to defeat Ox Baker's Army in a tag team casket match.
 On Raw XV, on the 15th-anniversary WWE Raw special on December 10, 2007, Darsow participated in the 15th Anniversary Battle Royal under his Repo Man persona.

 Alongside Ax and One Man Gang, he competed in the Chikara King of the Trios Tournament in 2008, but were eliminated in the second round by "The Fabulous Three" (Larry Sweeney, Mitch Ryder and Shayne Hawke).
 On October 28, 2009, Smash appeared, with his partner Ax, at the Keystone State Wrestling Alliance.
 Where they defeated Tag Team Champions Shawn Blanchard and Lou Martin for the KSWA Tag Team Championship, which they would hold for that match only before relinquishing them due to not being able to return for further shows.
 Darsow still competes on the independent circuit to this day with Ax.
 They are currently the GLCW and USXW Tag Team Champions.
 On March 12, 2011, Darsow made his Dynamic Wrestling Alliance debut at Dynamic Destiny 2011 teaming with Ax as they took on another former WWF World Tag Team combination, The Dream Team (Greg "The Hammer" Valentine and Brutus "The Barber" Beefcake).

 On May 21, 2011, Demolition reunited at Full Impact Pro's debut iPPV In Full Force.
 Their match against Tony DeVito and Ralph Mosco went to a no contest when local commentator and manager Larry Dallas came out and said his men wanted revenge.
 The ring was stormed by Manu, Sami Callihan, Blain Rage and Joey Attel.
 Demolition, Devito and Mosco managed to clear the ring and beat Dallas to end the show.
 Demolition returned to Chikara on September 16, 2012, taking part in a tag team gauntlet match, from which they eliminated The Devastation Corporation (Blaster McMassive and Max Smashmaster), before being eliminated themselves by their old WWF rivals, the Powers of Pain.

+He retired from wrestling in 2017 after Ax retired.